arjunsavel/covid-indicators/README.md

 ## DISCLAIMER
-I am not an epidemioligst — nor am I a data scientist.
+I am not an epidemiologist — nor am I a data scientist.
 I'm an astronomer in training; so, I try to keep as close to the data as possible, citing sources when available, and restricting my contributions to visualizations.